Patrick Wisdom Player Props: Cubs vs. Marlins

 Patrick Wisdom At The Plate

-- Wisdom leads Chicago in total hits (22) this season while batting .250 with 15 extra-base hits.
+- Wisdom has 25 hits, which is tops among Chicago hitters this season, while batting .229 with 16 extra-base hits.

-- He ranks 97th in batting average, 93rd in on base percentage, and fourth in slugging among qualifying hitters in baseball.
+- Among qualified hitters in MLB, he ranks 135th in batting average, 126th in on-base percentage, and eighth in slugging.

-- Looking at the 24 games he has played this season, he's homered in eight of them (33.3%), and in 10.2% of his trips to the dish.
+- Looking at the 30 games he has played this year, he's hit a home run in nine of them (30.0%), and in 9% of his trips to the dish.

-- Wisdom has had an RBI in 10 games this year (41.7%), including six multi-RBI outings (25.0%).
-He has also driven home three or more of his team's runs in three contests.
+- Wisdom has driven home a run in 11 games this season (36.7%), including more than one RBI in 20.0% of his games and producing three or more of his team's runs on three occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.